SHI-Labs/Versatile-Diffusion/README.md

 ## Data

 We use Laion2B-en with customized data filters as our main dataset.
-Since Laion2B is very large and typical trainings are less than one epoch, so usually we don't need to download the full dataset for training.
+Since Laion2B is very large and typical training is less than one epoch, we usually do not need to download the complete dataset for training.
 Same story for VDs.

 Directory of Laion2B for our code: